Watch my free on-demand Bricks masterclass Join Now

 I’ll let you know when I have new tutorials, training, and WordPress news, to help you build better WP websites, faster and more profitably.

 It seems I’m a solid INFJ, and proud of it.
-After a lifetime of trying (and failing) to be extrovert, I now know introversion’s my super-power (thanks to Susan Cain).
+After a lifetime of trying and failing to be an extrovert, I now know introversion’s my super-power (thanks to Susan Cain).

-After a brush with testicular cancer in 2015, and a severe case of diverticulitis in 2020 that nearly killed me, I look after myself these days.
+After a brush with testicular cancer in 2015 (yes, having just one is no problem), and a severe case of diverticulitis in late-2020 that nearly killed me, I look after myself these days.

 I’m a dad to two grown-up kids I could not be more proud of, and husband to an incredible wife who deserves a medal after all these years.